Papers (software): Windows

 Papers 2 for Windows was first released in 2012.
 A new version, now Papers 3 for Windows, was released late July 2014 following the redesign of the Mac and iOS applications earlier.
 This version was intended to streamline the user experience and the features available from the Mac application.
 Papers 3 for Windows also added unified search to its platform.
 It supported Dropbox syncing between Mac and iOS devices running Papers 3 as well as Papers Online.
 The Windows version of Papers 3 has been withdrawn from sale and is no longer available.

 Browser

-An online version of Papers runs on most modern Web browsers.
+An online version of ReadCube runs on most modern Web browsers.
 Users can access their library by signing in through institutional or personal email addresses.
 Libraries have the ability to sync automatically and have unlimited cloud storage.

 iPhone and iPad

-Versions of Papers are available for free from the Apple App Store for iPhone and iPad.
-A version was released with the launch of Papers 3 for Mac and features unified search on the iOS app.
-The latest version of Papers is available on the Mac App Store.
+Versions of ReadCube are available for free from the Apple App Store for iPhone and iPad.
+The latest version of ReadCube is available on the Mac App Store.
 This version includes the article management features, and adds freehand annotations and supports Apple Pencil to the standard annotation features.
-Papers for iOS can be synchronized via a cloud storage system provided by ReadCube.
+ReadCube for iOS can be synchronized via a cloud storage system provided by ReadCube.

 Android

-A version of Papers is available for Android users and can be downloaded via Google Play.
-It automatically syncs to the Papers desktop and web applications.
-Papers is a NoSQL-like storage for Java/Kotlin objects on Android with automatic schema migration support.
+A version of ReadCube is available for Android users and can be downloaded via Google Play.
+It automatically syncs to the ReadCube desktop and web applications.
+ReadCube is a NoSQL-like storage for Java/Kotlin objects on Android with automatic schema migration support.